Bishop Brossart High School: Background

-Bishop Brossart High School currently has an enrollment of 280 students, giving them a national enrollment rank of 2,213th of 7,602, which makes Brossart the 32nd largest private high school in the state of Kentucky.
-Bishop Brossart currently serves 6 different parishes and is currently led by principle Chris Holtz, along with 34 other professional faculty members.
-Faculty members at this school include cafeteria workers, utility workers, teachers and even priests who all constantly work together to help students achieve great success.
-Bishop Brossart also aids students with their religious development as the school offers weekly mass and other religious ceremonies that are also available to the public.
-Bishop Brossart not only offers valuable educational lessons to students, but also teaches students valuable life lessons that students will carry with them for the rest of their lives.
-Bishop Brossart even reserves time to help students with career and college planning, as Brossart values their ability to help students grow even after students graduate.
+Bishop Brossart High School, in 2021, had an enrollment of 280 students which made Brossart one of the largest private high schools in the state of Kentucky.

+Bishop Brossart serves 6 different parishes and is led by principle Chris Holtz, along with 34 other professional faculty members.
+Faculty members at this school include cafeteria workers, utility workers, teachers and priests.

+Bishop Brossart High School also aids students with their religious development as the school offers weekly mass and other religious ceremonies that are also available to the public.

 Establishment

 In 1950 St. Mary Parish bought a nearby old building and opened their very own school, naming it "St. Mary High School."
 This brand new school was then under the leadership of its first superintendent, Reverend Francis J. Dejaco, along with the first teachers, Sister Jean and Reverend Brinker.
 Under the guidance of first three leaders in Bishop Brossart history, the school had its first graduating class of 25 students in 1954.
 Then eight years later in 1962, St. Mary High changed their name to Bishop Brossart High School in honor of a deceased bishop.
-From then on, Bishop Brossart continues to serve its community and has been a perfect example of an outstanding educational institute.

 Mission

-Bishop Brossart over the years since its establishment has adopted their very own "mission" that the school likes to abide by.
+Bishop Brossart since its establishment has adopted their very own "mission" by which the school abides.
 A "mission" refers to a vocation or calling of a religious organization, in which Bishop Brossart's mission is "to encourage students to embrace the gospel message of Jesus Christ in order to mature spiritually, advance academically, develop physically, and to foster the spirit of charity."